- Scientific name: Mola mola

 Sunfish can be found in water down to several hundred metres deep, and usually feed in the middle of the water column.
 Sometimes sunfish can be found lying flat on the surface of the sea.
-A number of theories have been put forward to explain why sunfish do this with some people claiming that they are resting after swimming energetically, floating on the currents to save energy, warming up in preparation for a deep dive into cooler water or allowing seabirds to land on them and pick off parasites.
-The truth is that it is a mystery why sunfish take part in this behaviour.
-The size of sunfish means that they have few natural predators themselves, although seals and sharks can attack sunfish – these pictures show a seal biting chunks out of a slow moving sunfish.
+The reason for this is unknown but theories range from claims that sunfish are resting after swimming energetically, floating on the currents to save energy, warming up in preparation for a deep dive into cooler water or allowing seabirds to land on them and pick off parasites.
+The size of sunfish means that they have few natural predators themselves, although seals and sharks can attack sunfish – these pictures show a seal biting chunks out of a slow-moving sunfish.

 Reproduction and Growth

-Little is know about the sunfish breeding patterns, although it is thought that they spawn in the Atlantic, Pacific and Indian oceans at points near to the equator.
+Little is know about the sunfish spawning patterns, although it is thought that they spawn in the Atlantic, Pacific and Indian oceans at points near to the equator.
 Female sunfish produce hundreds of millions of eggs which are fertilised externally.
 Sunfish fry are just a few millimeters long when newly hatched (as the picture, right, shows), but will go on to grow extremely quickly, with evidence suggesting that sunfish can increase their weight by hundreds of pounds in just a few years.
 Indeed, the largest sunfish are believed to weigh between fifty and sixty million times their birth weight.
 Small juvenile sunfish (under a few feet in length) have been observed moving in shoals, although it is thought that this species becomes solitary once they are fully grown.

 Commercial Value and Population Trends